Clubs & Organizations

 If we don’t already have a club for what captivates you, create one.
 It couldn’t be easier to make Scranton your own!
 So find what piques your interests and dive in.
 Or find something completely new and give it a shot!

-Students on the Programming Board plan more than 75 events each year.
-This includes our on-campus Battle of the Bands, bus trips to New York City, as well as concerts and shows on the Commons.
+Students on the Programming Board plan more than 50 events each year.
+This includes our annual Springfest event, bus trips to New York City, as well as concerts and comedians on campus.

 At Scranton, people get involved, stay on the weekends and always have something to do.
 Don’t believe me?
 Visit us to see for yourself.